gearpump/gearpump/README.md

 ![](https://raw.githubusercontent.com/gearpump/gearpump/master/docs/img/logo2.png)

-The	name	Gearpump	is	a	reference to	the	engineering term “gear	pump,”	which	is	a	super simple pump	that	consists of	only	two	gears,	but	is	very	powerful at	streaming water.
+The name Gearpump is a reference to the engineering term "gear pump", which is a super simple pump that consists of only two gears, but is very powerful at streaming water.

 ![](http://www.gearpump.io/img/dashboard.gif)